txpipe-shop/partnerchain-reference-implementation/docs/tutorial/game_usage.md

 - *ship*: reference to the ship UTxO.
 - *witness*: public key of the pilot token owner.
 This is necessary since the pilot UTxO must be provided as input to prove the ship ownership.
 If omitted, Shawn’s pub key is the default value.
 - *validity-interval-start*: start of the transaction’s validity interval.
 The corresponding POSIX must be greater than the `last-move-latest-time` field in the ship datum, in order to respect the speed limit of the last move.
+- *mine-coin-amount*: amount of coin to be mined from Asteria.
+This must be less or equal to the allowed maximum percentage of the total prize defined by MAX_ASTERIA_MINING.
+- *params-path*: path to the JSON file containing all the game scripts parameters and the applied scripts directory.

 | Previous                                            | Next                                  | Up                         |
 |-----------------------------------------------------|---------------------------------------|----------------------------|